Dental Days Deal

 Swelling and bleeding in or around the mouth

-Our Pet Dental Care Procedure
+Our Dog and Cat Dental Care Procedure

 All pets are fully sedated for dog and cat teeth cleaning to allow our team to perform the most thorough assessment of your pet’s teeth and mouth.
 Rest assured, your veterinarian will perform a pre-anesthetic examination and blood work prior to the anesthesia.
 We will place an IV catheter to deliver anesthesia and fluids throughout the procedure.
 If necessary, we will provide an injectable dose of antibiotics before we begin the following procedure: